 If you are on social media, Facebook is a good place to start to find a group local to your area or The Outdoor Swimming Society has a list of local swim groups.
+If you are looking to start swimming outdoors to benefit your mental health, Mental Health Swims may be running a group near you.
 If a group is not your thing, there are many outdoor swim coaches or guides who can provide 1:1 sessions to help you get started.

 Do I need to be able to do front crawl?